Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Initial conditions

-where $j = c$ or $a$ for carotid and aortic, respectively.
-The steady-state neural integration equation is the algebraic relation

-The efferent states have ICs $\bar{T}_{p,b} = 0.8$ and $\bar{T}_s = 0.2$ based on the assumption that 80\% of baroreflex contribution to heart rate is due to the parasympathetic nervous system and 20\% due to sympathetic \cite{Korner1976}.
-We compute the IC for the respiratory-mediated parasympathetic tone as
+The ICs $\bar{T}_{pb} = 0.8$ and $\bar{T}_s = 0.2$ are based on the assumption that 80\% of baroreflex contribution to $H$ is due to the parasympathetic tone and 20\% due to sympathetic \cite{Randall2019_JAP}.
+The IC for the RSA-mediated parasympathetic tone is

 The IC for the model output heart rate is $\bar{H}$.